Rushland Bois emitting vocal vibrations coast to coast all across the fruited plain behind the Golden EIB microphone.

 Snerdley says the old Democrats used to think of socialism the way we all think of it now.

-Now, JFK did he hated the Soviet Union.
+Now, JFK did, he hated the Soviet Union.

-I mean, they were they were it was anti-communist.
+I mean, he was anti-communist.

-Uh even the Soviet Union, Ted Kennedy was constantly trying to warn the Soviets against Reagan.
+Ted Kennedy was constantly trying to warn the Soviets against Reagan.

 We didn't know this at the time.

-Many of us suspected it, but it wasn't until uh the Berlin Wall fell down and all the documents of the KGB were released, and we found out there were numerous phone calls and letters from Ted Kennedy to various Soviet leaders warning them about Reagan.
+But it wasn't until the Berlin Wall fell down and all the documents of the KGB were released, and we found out there were numerous phone calls and letters from Ted Kennedy to various Soviet leaders warning them about Reagan.

 I kid you not.